Editor’s note: If you don’t read the entire article, please go to the end and read the final comments.

 As you know, the source of much of the global terrorism is the intractable resistance of the Palestinians, the PLO, Hamas, Fatah, Hezbollah, other nation states and their sympathizers.
 The only solution was to back Israel at every opportunity, and continue to spend countless billions while suffering from perpetual domestic and international terrorism risks directed at American citizens.

 Therefore here’s a solution, that I call New Israel.
 New Israel can be the new promised land, where peace and prosperity can dominate, not risk, war and fear that exists in the State of Israel today and in the future.
+And no, I’m not Moses II.

-I suggest that we carve out a New Israel in the United States, a second non-contiguous part of Israel that can coexist with the country created in 1948.
+I suggest that we creat a New Israel in the United States, a second non-contiguous part of Israel that can coexist with the country created in 1948.
 In the same way that Israel was created, we could unilaterally do it again, but this time in Texas where the climate is similar and so the Israelis have access to the Gulf of Mexico for international trade.

 Texas is such a big state that you could drop Israel into it over thirty times, with room to spare.
 I believe that we could carve out ~8,500 square miles where I’ve circled on this map without impacting Texas, except in a positive way.